Alethio36/mediastack/docs/adding-a-service.md

 Conventions: config dir name == service name; env var stem == service name uppercased (`myapp` → `MYAPP_UID`, `MYAPP_UPDATE`, `MYAPP_NAME`, `MYAPP_PORT`).

+## Fragment layout and boilerplate

+One service per file: service `x` lives in `compose.d/x.yml` — no bucket files, no judgment calls.
+Every fragment carries its own `x-logging` and `x-armour` anchors (YAML anchors do not cross `include:` boundaries).
+`x-armour` disables a FOREIGN watchtower on the same host, which would otherwise auto-update our containers behind the backup/rollback system's back; our own update pipeline does not use those labels.

 ## Changing a shipped service

 Don't edit tracked files — put overrides in `docker-compose.override.yml`